Drury railway station

-Drury railway station, formerly known as Drury Central railway station, is an under construction railway station in Auckland, New Zealand.
-It is due to open in 2025 as part of the Auckland railway electrification project.
+Drury railway station is a railway station under construction in Auckland, New Zealand.
+It is due to open in 2026 as part of the Auckland railway electrification project.
 It will serve the Drury area in south Auckland.
-The station will be located on the existing rail line, south of Waihoehoe Road, between Flanagan Rd and Great South Rd.
+The station will be located on the existing North Island Main Trunk railway line, south of Waihoehoe Road, between Flanagan Rd and Great South Rd.

+Between 1874 and 1972, it was a station on the North Island Main Trunk line in New Zealand.
+It was a stop for southern services on the Auckland railway network.